 6. George Was The First African-American To Travel To Free Congo

 While staying in Congo, he wrote a letter to King Leopold and enumerated the various crimes committed by the Belgians to the people.
 Here is an excerpt to the famous letter.

 “I appeal to the Belgian people and to their Constitutional Government, so proud of its traditions, replete with the song and story of its champions of human liberty, and so jealous of its present position in the sisterhood of European States—to cleanse itself from the imputation of the crimes with which your Majesty’s personal State of Congo is polluted."

 While traveling en route to the United States he died in Blackpool, England on August 2, 1891.
 He probably contracted tuberculosis and pleurisy while in Africa.
 His remains never reached America.
 He was buried in Layton Cemetery in Blackpool.

 Though George Washington Williams passed at a young age of 42, his contributions to the civil rights movement to end slavery and colonialism especially in Congo are forever etched in history.
-Samuel L. Jackson's portrayal of him would be the first time this person's life is brought in the big screen.
-However, soon enough, I hope that there will be a movie solely about him too.
+Samuel L. Jackson's portrayal of him was the first time his life was brought in the big screen.
+However, soon enough, I hope that there will be a movie solely about him, too.